 According to the details provided in some information boards at the site, Kanniya Hot water spring has the history from the King Rawana era.
 It says that King Ravana stuck the earth with his sward in several spots and several fountains were started on those places.
 The water was hot and that is the beginning of this hot water springs.
 Some believes that this is a part of the Buddhist Monastery and Buddhist Monk used this place as a part of their complex.
 There are some old ruins scattered over the area.
 It seems that most of those historical artifacts were destroyed in the war time.

 Pigeon Island is located around 1 km away from the Nilaveli beach.
-This is consists of two islands, one is small and other one is larger in size.
+This is consisting of two islands; one is small and other one is larger in size.
 From the Nilaveli beach you see this as a one island, but actually there are two.
 One small island and a larger island too.
 This is one of the best places to see corals.

 This island got its name because of the Rock Pigeons live over there.
 In year 2003 Pigeon island was designated as a national park in Sri Lanka. earlier it was a sanctuary.
 This island was used by British army as a place for shooting practice in early world war time.